 So, how can you get your team of software developers to stay productive and help them get more things done in the environment when team productivity is constantly challenged?

-Instead, you don’t have to require tools but a complex system that enables your developers to get most out of the day, and, as a team, it eventually helps to reach their goals.
+Instead, you don’t have to require tools but a complex system that enables your developers to get the most out of the day, and, as a team, it eventually helps to reach their goals.
 In this article, we will be looking at ways to significantly enhance your developers’ productivity.
 After all, helping your team manage its time well is a crucial factor in its success.
-So, let’s explore how to do it.
+So, let’s explore how to do it:

-Understanding the Concept of Productivity
+Understanding the concept of Productivity

-Before moving forth, it is important to understanding productivity is an economic context.
+Before moving forth, it is important to understand productivity is an economic context.
 So, productivity is basically a way of measuring output coming from the units of input.
 Like if it is a factory, then it is pretty simple to measure productivity, as compared to when it involves a team because then productivity can’t be measured like a supply chain.

 As per Charles Duhigg, “Productivity is about making certain choices in certain ways.
 The way we choose to see ourselves and frame daily decisions; the stories we tell ourselves, and the easy goals we ignore; the sense of community we build among teammates; the creative cultures we establish as leaders.
 These are the things that separate the merely busy from the genuinely productive.”